 Surrendering your pet to a sheltering agency should be considered a last resort.
 Please consider all available alternatives prior to contacting the KHS Admissions Office.
-This may include rehoming your animal with a friend, relative or neighbor.
-You have a number of choices, and surrendering your pet to KHS is just one of them.
+This may include rehoming your animal with a friend, relative or neighbor, or you may wish to contact our free Pet Help Line, 502-509-4738, for other resources.

 The Admissions Process

 We accept the surrender of stray and owned cats and dogs by appointment.
 Please call (502) 366-3355 to inquire about an admissions appointment.

 Phones are answered seven days a week from 9 a.m.- 5:30 p.m.
 Please be aware that we receive a high volume of calls.
 It may take 24-48 hours to receive a call back.